johnhenrypezzuto/blpl/README.md

 This package is a collection of functions I wrote during my time as lab manager to facilitate transparent social science.
 This is a place where lab members can share code and functions they have written together, and learn how to contribute to open-source software.

 There are loosely two groups of functions that lab members will find most useful.
-The first is the workhorse `tidy_lm` function with support for running hierarchical regressions with support for cluster standard errors.
+The first is the workhorse `tidy_lm` function with that runs hierarchical regressions with support for clustered standard errors.

 `tidy_lm` can supports multiple "styles" of models.
 These are: